-Inmates will be informed of the grievance process during inmate orientation.
-The grievance process is also explained in the inmate handbook, which all inmates receive and which they should have additional access to in their housing units.
-Grievances will be handled in accordance with the Inmate Grievances Policy (15 CCR 1073(a)).
+Incarcerated persons will be informed of the grievance process during incarcerated person orientation.
+The grievance process is also explained in the incarcerated person handbook, which all incarcerated persons receive and which they should have additional access to in their housing units.
+Grievances will be handled in accordance with the Grievances Policy (15 CCR 1073(a)).

-Custody personnel should minimize technical requirements for grievances and allow inmates to initiate the grievance process by briefly describing the nature of the complaint and the remedy sought.
-For simple questions and answers regarding clinical issues, inmates may meet with a qualified health care professional or may submit a written correspondence.
+Custody personnel should minimize technical requirements for grievances and allow incarcerated persons to initiate the grievance process by briefly describing the nature of the complaint and the remedy sought.
+For simple questions and answers regarding clinical issues, incarcerated persons may meet with a qualified health care professional or may submit a written correspondence.

-Inmate grievances regarding health care issues will be investigated by an uninvolved member of the medical staff.
+Incarcerated person grievances regarding health care issues will be investigated by an uninvolved member of the medical staff.
 If no such person is available or does not exist, an outside peer should be sought to investigate the grievance.
-The inmate should be provided with a written response in accordance with the schedule set forth in the Inmate Grievances Policy.
-Responses to inmate grievances should be based on the community standard of health care.
+The incarcerated person should be provided with a written response in accordance with the schedule set forth in the Grievances Policy.
+Responses to incarcerated person grievances should be based on the community standard of health care.

-Copies of grievances and the facility's response shall be sent to the Jail Commander, who, in consultation with the Responsible Physician, shall serve as the final authority in response to all inmate grievances.
+Copies of grievances and the facility's response shall be sent to the Captain, who, in consultation with the Responsible Physician, shall serve as the final authority in response to all incarcerated person grievances.

-If an inmate is not satisfied with the response, the inmate may appeal the grievance as outlined in the Inmate Grievances Policy.
+If an incarcerated person is not satisfied with the response, the incarcerated person may appeal the grievance as outlined in the Grievances Policy.